BSM3G/Generation/README.md

 4. cmsenv
 5. source /cvmfs/cms.cern.ch/crab3/crab.sh
 6. git clone https://github.com/dteague/Generation
-7. mkdir Fastsim_Grid
-8. cp -r Generation/Fastsim/Slurm/* Fastsim_Grid
+7. cp -r Generation/Slurm/Fastsim_Grid/ .
-9. cd Fastsim_Grid
+8. cd Fastsim_Grid
-10. ./setup.sh
+9. ./setup.sh

 After this, the files are ready to run.
 Just change the necessary parameters in master.sh logfiles will have output of slurm, pythia, and the used cfg files for running each event